Variable Local Restriction (MA)

 Ports A and B represent the input and output of the unit Local Restriction (MA).
 The input signal on the AR port determines the cross-sectional area.

-Humid air flow through this unit can become critical if the unit Controlled Mass Flow Rate Source (MA), connected to the unit Pipe (MA), sets a higher mass flow rate than the possible mass flow rate of the unit Local Restriction (MA). |
+| The flow of humid air through this unit can become critical if the unit Controlled Mass Flow Rate Source (MA) connected to the block Pipe (MA), sets a higher mass flow rate than the possible mass flow rate of the block Local Restriction (MA). |

 ,